Ganryu (video game)

 Ganryu (Note: Also known as Musashi Ganryuki (武蔵巌流記, Musashi Ganryū-ki) in Japan.) is a 1999 side-scrolling hack and slash action-platform arcade video game developed and originally published by Visco Corporation exclusively for the Neo Geo MVS.
-It is loosely based upon the battle of Japanese swordsman Miyamoto Musashi on Ganryū-jima island against Sasaki Kojirō, who is also known as Sasaki Ganryū, hence the reasons for the abbreviated name of the game.
+It is loosely based upon the battle of Japanese swordsman Miyamoto Musashi on the island of Ganryū-jima against Sasaki Kojirō, who is also known as Sasaki Ganryū, hence the reasons for the abbreviated name of the game.
 In the game, players assume the role of either Musashi or Suzume on a journey to defeat a resurrected Kojirō and his legion of evil ninjas and monsters terrorizing Kyoto.
 A sequel, titled Ganryu 2: Hakuma Kojiro, was developed Storybird Studio and published by Just for Games and PixelHeart.
 It was released in April 2022 to generally mixed reception.